-You want to look at the attitudes you're fostering in your mind and make sure they're skillful ones-because the whole issue of kamma boils down to this: What you do right now is important.
+You want to look at what kind of attitudes you're fostering in your mind and make sure that they're skillful ones.
+Because the whole issue of kamma boils down to this: What you do right now is important.
 What was done in the past may have some influence on what you can do right now, but what you do right now is what's really important.
 And the possibility of doing something skillful right now is always present.
-When bad things come, you accept them as the results of past kamma, but if you realize you're doing bad kamma in the present as well, that's something you can't have equanimity for.
+When bad things come, you accept them as the results of past kamma, but if you realize you're doing bad kamma in the present as well, then that's something you can't have equanimity for.
 You've got to change it.
-You can do your best in whatever the situation is, confident that it will work out-that if you keep on doing and saying and thinking skillful things, the results will have to be good.
+You can do your best in whatever the situation is, confident that it will work out; that if you keep on doing and saying and thinking skillful things, the results will have to be good.

-So no matter how bad the situation, your hope lies in what you're doing right now.
-And the more you think about this, the more it brings the mind into the present moment.
+So no matter how bad the situation is, your hope right here lies in what you're doing right now.
+The more you think about this, the more it brings the mind into the present moment.
 That's when it's ready to meditate.